bitfactory-software/anyxx/tutorials/tutorial__30.md

   void draw(std::ostream& o) const { ... << s << ... }
 };
 ```
-But a virtual_void::interface offers here a customiazion point, called v_table_map.
+But a virtual_void::interface offers here a customiazion point, called `v_table_map`.

 With this tool, the programm looks like this: